 Home

-I am an Assistant Professor of English at the University of Northern Colorado.
+I am an Associate Professor of English at the University of Northern Colorado.
 My research interests focus on the intersections of rhetoric, ethics, technologies, and (post)pedagogy.
-I teach graduate courses on classical and contemporary rhetoric and on new media technologies and undergraduate courses on rhetorical theory, composition, design, production and communication technologies, and video games.
+I teach undergraduate and graduate courses on contemporary rhetoric, ethics, digital production technologies, composition, design and video games.
+My courses strive to be antiracist, inclusionary, and equitable.
+Talk to me about “ungrading.”

 My web identity stems from a passage from John Locke’s essay “Some Thoughts Concerning Education”: